 This was so the tribe could hunt for survival.

 Siberian Huskies gained popularity when they began winning prestigious sledding races in the early 1900s.

 But, they were propelled into the national spotlight in 1925.

 A team of 150 Siberian Huskies delivered life-saving antitoxins to an Alaskan community threatened by a diphtheria outbreak.

 German Shepherd Husky Mix Origins

-It is possible that German Shepherds and Siberian Huskies have mixed for many years, either accidentally or purposely.
+It is possible that German Shepherds and Siberian Huskies have mixed for many years.
+Either accidentally or purposely.

-The official history of the mix is not well-documented.
+So, the official history of the mix is not well-documented.

-Breeders are now deliberately creating this mix, which has increased in popularity in the past decade.
+But breeders are now deliberately creating this mix, which has increased in popularity in the past decade.